jlov7/ASR-Copilot/docs/SECURITY.md

 - Structured logs with level, timestamp, request_id; stored in `logs/app.log` rolling file.
 - Error logs include stack trace and sanitized payload metadata (column names, counts) but no raw data rows.
 - Provide CLI command to tail logs for demo troubleshooting.
+- Automation runs (Ingestion → Analytics → Narrative → Export) are persisted to `logs/automation_loop.json` for auditing and replay in the UI.

 ## Secure Coding Practices
 - FastAPI dependency injection for config and Safe Mode enforcement.